silnrsi/wstr/src/content/docs/scrlang/unicode/ogam-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Ogham script implementation is discussed in [Chapter 8 Europe-II: Ancient and Other Scripts](http://www.unicode.org/versions/latest/ch08.pdf).
+In The Unicode Standard, Ogham script implementation is discussed in [Chapter 8 Europe-II — Ancient and Other Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-8/#G29182).

 ## Blocks